Homemade Coffee Ice Cream Recipe

-Over ten years ago I tried to make homemade ice cream.
+Over ten years ago, I tried to make homemade ice cream.
 I forgot the name of the ice cream maker, but it was terrible.
-It took way too long, required adding lots of ice and the end result had an awful texture.
-Since then I’ve been buying all my own ice cream, but recently I had a chance to play with the Cuisinart ICE-21 Ice Cream Maker.
+It took way too long, required adding lots of ice, and the result had an awful texture.
+Since then, I’ve been buying all my ice cream, but recently I had a chance to play with the Cuisinart ICE-21 Ice Cream Maker.
 It is awesome.
 I expected a little learning curve, but there wasn’t one.
-Immediately I was making amazing ice cream.
+Immediately, I was making amazing ice cream.

 *Cuisinart Ice Cream Maker

 After a few batches of vanilla ice cream, I started working on coffee ice cream.
 Not surprisingly, coffee ice cream is my favorite flavor.
 But I don’t like all coffee ice creams.
 I like the coffee ice creams where coffee plays a supporting role and is not the dominant flavor.
-I also don’t like coffee ice creams that use dark roasted coffee.
-The reason is it can impart an ashy bitter flavor that distracts from the creaminess and sweetness of the ice cream.
+I also don’t like dark-roasted coffee ice creams.
+The reason is that it can impart an ashy, bitter flavor that distracts from the creaminess and sweetness of the ice cream.

-Coffee ice cream recipes are split between using instant coffee or using concentrated brewed coffee.
-As someone that has been home roasting coffee since 1998 and a huge quality coffee enthusiast, I thought I would not like instant coffee, but I did.
-Instant coffee is something I would never drink, but for coffee ice cream it just works.
-The basic flavor of the instant coffee was ideal and the texture of the ice cream remained perfect.
+Coffee ice cream recipes use instant coffee or concentrated brewed coffee.
+As someone who has been home roasting coffee since 1998 and is a huge quality coffee enthusiast, I thought I would not like instant coffee, but I did.
+Instant coffee is something I would never drink, but for coffee ice cream, it just works.
+The basic flavor of the instant coffee was ideal, and the texture of the ice cream remained perfect.

 Let us make some coffee ice cream.
 We will be using the Cuisinart ICE-21 Frozen Yogurt-Ice Cream & Sorbet Maker.
 You can use this recipe for other ice cream makers, but you might need to adjust the recipe portions.
 Check your manual.